 Pumpkin seeds have the major plus of being highly transportable for on the go snacks anytime, anywhere, and they can also be added easily into most meals or snacks.
 Add them into your breakfast muesli, make a delicious and crunchy homemade granola, use in baking, sprinkle onto salads, or anything else you can think of – just use your imagination.

 Thank you for reading this article.
-If you have any questions or ideas on how you use your pumpkin seeds then please post below and I will be happy to answer as soon as I can.
+If you have any questions or ideas on how to use pumpkin seeds then please post in the comments and I will be happy to answer as soon as I can.